AstrobioMike/AstrobioMike.github.io/bash/modifying_your_path.md

 ---
 layout: main
-title: 6 commands worth getting to know
+title: What the hell is a PATH, and how do I get it to do what I want?
 categories: [bash, tutorial]
-permalink: /bash/six_commands
+permalink: /bash/modifying_your_path
 ---